tact-lang/pitaya/docs/SPECIFICATION.md

    - JWT-like blobs (`^[A-Za-z0-9-_]+\.[A-Za-z0-9-_]+\.[A-Za-z0-9-_]+$`)
    - Base64 basic-auth and API tokens (heuristic length thresholds)

-By default, environment variables and HTTP headers MUST NOT be logged to public events.
+By default, environment variables and headers MUST NOT be logged to public events.
 Only an allowlist of safe metadata keys may be included.
 Runner-internal logs MUST also avoid raw env/header dumps.

-Sanitization MUST be covered by unit tests using a small real-world corpus of keys/tokens to prevent regressions.
 Patterns are configurable to extend provider coverage.

 Sanitization scope: Redaction applies to all public strings in event payloads, including but not limited to `final_message`, `message`, and textual metadata.